Design students busy working on projects at the Herzing College Montreal campus

 - how to take the next step and explore training options

-Here's some good news: You'll definitely be able to find a comprehensive interior design diploma that takes less than 2 years to complete.
+Here's some good news: You'll definitely be able to find a comprehensive interior design program that takes less than 2 years to complete.
 At Herzing, our program runs for 18 months, full time.
 That's 20 hours a week, with classes scheduled Monday through Thursday.
 We also include an 8-week internship.

 Mastering interior design software